dd86k/ddcpuid/README.md

 ## LDC 1.13.0+ on Windows

-Since LDC includes lld-link on Windows platforms, the project may fail to link.
+Since LDC 1.13.0 includes lld-link on Windows platforms, the project may fail to link.
 Using the older linker from Microsoft will likely fail as well.
-No work-arounds has been found up to this date.
+No work-arounds has been found up to this date other than using LDC 1.12.x.

 # Default Mode Example